pranjaltech/command/README.md

 ## Usage

-1. Set your `OPENAI_API_KEY` environment variable or place it in a `.env` file.
+1. Run `cmd <prompt>` and enter your OpenAI API key when prompted.
+It is stored encrypted under `$HOME/.config/cmd/config.yaml` for future use.
-2. Run the tool with a prompt:
+2. Subsequent runs reuse the saved key automatically.

 ```bash
 cmd list all directories